manuelbohn/stories/README.md

-# A story of stories: a large-scale cross-linguistic study of young children’s narratives
+# Narratives as a window into world understanding: a story of stories across 44 languages

 ------------------------------------------------------------------------